asilvas/cassango/README.md

 # Commandments

-* Thou shalt scale throughput linearly (1)
+* Thou shalt scale throughput linearly (1, 2)
-* Thou shalt scale storage linearly
+* Thou shalt scale storage linearly (2)
-* Thou shall provide average response times less than 10ms (2)
+* Thou shall provide average response times less than 10ms (2, 3)
-* Thou shalt perform in a predictable manner (3)
+* Thou shalt perform in a predictable manner (3, 4)
 * Thou shalt be simple enough for a hobbyist to setup and maintain
-* Thou shalt perform even after index sizes exceed memory capacity (4)
+* Thou shalt perform even after index sizes exceed memory capacity (5)

 1. With greater than or equal to 99.5% efficiency
+2. For basic (GET/PUT/PATCH/POST) operations only
-2. Leveraging commodity SSD grade hardware under 50% load for basic operations
+3. Leveraging commodity SSD grade hardware under 50% load for basic operations
-3. Simple operations perform quickly, complex operations can take any amount of time
+4. Simple operations perform quickly, complex operations can take any amount of time
-4. Though may result in YELLOW status for performance noting possible degradation of service
+5. Though may result in YELLOW status for performance noting possible degradation of service